-Brokerage accounts have changed significantly over the years… so what makes a good brokerage account in mid-2020?
+Brokerage accounts have changed significantly over the years… so what makes a good brokerage account today?

 A good brokerage account for beginners should have low trading fees, if not free, low account minimums and diverse investment offerings like stock, bonds, ETFs and mutual funds.

 We’ll walk your through the options for the best discount broker options so you can decide which one best fits your needs.

 - The Basics of Brokerage Accounts

 - Full-Service vs Discount Brokers

 - 3 Types of Brokerage Accounts

 - What makes a good brokerage account in 2020?